mongodb/bson-numpy/doc/index.rst

 Installing
 ----------

-BSON-NumPy is supported on Linux and Mac OS X, with Python 2.6 and later.
+BSON-NumPy is supported on Linux and Mac OS X, with Python 2.6 and later, on Intel architectures.
 Installation is in two steps: first install the C library libbson yourself, then install BSON-NumPy with pip.

 - `Install libbson <http://mongoc.org/libbson/current/installing.html>`_
 - ``python -m pip install git+github.com/aherlihy/numpy-bson.git``